ianbishop/userevents.github.io/docs/when.md

 ## Simple Whens

 Let's start with trying to write a simple expression.
-A very simple test pattern were use a lot is one where `customerSegment` is "platinum".
+A very simple test pattern we use a lot is one where `customerSegment` is "platinum".

 {% highlight clojure %}
 (event (= customerSegment "platinum"))